eclipse-biscuit/biscuit/SPECIFICATIONS.md

 The data covered by the signature algorithm depends on the `version` field of the `SignedBlock` message.
 If the field is absent, it defaults to version 0.

+Signature version 1 *must* be used for third-party blocks.

 ##### Version 0 (deprecated)

 This defines the block signature payload v0.